redis-rs/redis-rs/README.md

 [![Build Status](https://travis-ci.org/mitsuhiko/redis-rs.svg?branch=master)](https://travis-ci.org/mitsuhiko/redis-rs)
 [![crates.io](http://meritbadge.herokuapp.com/redis)](https://crates.io/crates/redis)

-Redis-rs is a high level redis library for rust.
-It provides convenient access to all redis functionality through a very flexible but low-level API.
+Redis-rs is a high level redis library for Rust.
+It provides convenient access to all Redis functionality through a very flexible but low-level API.
 It uses a customizable type conversion trait so that any operation can return results in just the type you are expecting.
 This makes for a very pleasant development experience.